Sugar Alcohols and Keto: What You Need To Know

 How are sugar alcohols metabolized?+−

-Each polyol follows a different path.
-Erythritol is unusual: much of it is absorbed in the small intestine, circulates briefly, and is excreted in urine with little metabolism — which is why its usable calories and glycemic effect are very low for most people.
+Every polyol takes a different path through your body.
+Erythritol is the unusual one: most of it is absorbed in the small intestine, circulates briefly, and gets excreted in urine with almost no metabolism.
+That's why its calorie and glycemic impact is so low.

-Others are only partly absorbed.
-What is not absorbed moves to the colon, where bacteria ferment it.
-That fermentation yields some calories (often roughly 1.6–2.6 kcal per gram depending on the polyol) and can cause digestive symptoms when the dose is high.
+Most others are only partially absorbed.
+What doesn't get absorbed moves to the colon, where bacteria ferment it.
+That fermentation produces some calories (roughly 1.6–2.6 kcal per gram, depending on the polyol) and is the main reason they can cause digestive symptoms at higher doses.

-Lactitol and isomalt are poorly absorbed and heavily fermented, so they tend to be gentle on blood sugar but rougher on the gut for some people.
+Lactitol and isomalt are poorly absorbed and heavily fermented, so they tend to be easy on blood sugar but harder on the gut for some people.

 What does research say about blood sugar and insulin?+−

-Reference tables often cite work such as Livesey (2003) on glycemic and insulin indices of polyols.
-Erythritol typically scores very low; maltitol is higher — still below table sugar in many tables, but high enough that strict keto plans often treat it cautiously.
+Studies like Livesey (2003) looked at the glycemic and insulin indices of polyols.
+Erythritol consistently scores very low.
+Maltitol scores higher, and while it's still below table sugar in most comparisons, it's high enough that people on strict keto tend to treat it carefully.

 Are sugar alcohols safe over the long term?+−

-Some newer observational work has linked blood levels of certain polyols to cardiovascular markers; that research is early and does not prove cause and effect.
-The most predictable issue for many people remains digestive tolerance at high doses.
+Some recent observational research has linked elevated blood levels of certain polyols to cardiovascular markers, but that work is early and doesn't establish cause and effect.
+For most people, the main practical concern remains digestive tolerance at high doses, not long-term safety.

 How do I read sugar alcohols on a label?+−

-In the US, sugar alcohols are usually listed under total carbohydrates, separate from "sugars."
-The ingredient list should name which polyol was used — that matters because they are not interchangeable for keto.
+In the US, sugar alcohols are listed under total carbohydrates, separate from "sugars."
+The ingredient list should tell you which specific polyol was used.
+That detail matters, because they're not interchangeable from a keto standpoint.